Use Your Old iPad as a Second Monitor

 More Screen Space for $0

-A decent standalone monitor costs $150-300.
-Your old iPad, with the right app, does the same job for free.
-Apple even built this directly into macOS.
-And if you’re on Windows or have an older iPad, there are solid third-party options too.
+A decent standalone monitor runs $150-300.
+Your old iPad does the same job for free.
+Apple built it right into macOS, and if you’re on Windows or have an older iPad, there are solid third-party options that work just as well.

 Option 1: Sidecar (Mac + iPad) – Free, Built In